vivian-rogers/mumax3-tacc-install/README.txt

 SCRIPTS
 for fun, I included one of my general-purpose plotting scripts.
 This will plot the first column of data against the second column of data, and can be modified.
 I am unsure if this helps, but I hope so.
 Call it with "bash plot.sh".
 May need to module load python or module load matplotlib, it is a very old and ugly script and may need tweaking to run here.
-Happy to help you get it working though, it is very very useful and matplotlib >>>>>> matlab for plotting.
+Happy to help you get it working though, it is very very useful and imo matplotlib >>>>>> matlab for plotting :P

 CONTACT
 if you need any help with the install script, I can be reached at vivian.rogers@utexas.edu.
-Or ask Can or Sam, they are smart and they can help lol.
+Or ask Can or Sam, they could totally help.